Akuli/porcupine/docs/plugin-intro.rst

 .. |1| unicode:: \x2776
 .. |2| unicode:: \x2777
 .. |3| unicode:: \x2778
-.. |4| unicode:: \x2779

 |1| Main Window
    Everything is inside this widget.
-Usually it's a ``tkinter.Tk`` root window, but it may be a ``Toplevel`` widget as well.
+Usually it's a ``tkinter.Tk`` root window, but it might be a ``Toplevel`` widget in a future version of Porcupine.
 You can access this widget with :func:`porcupine.get_main_window`.

-|2| Menu Bar
-   The :mod:`porcupine.menubar` module contains functions for accessing this widget and adding more items to it.
-However, most of the time it's easiest to use :func:`porcupine.add_action` as shown above.

-|3| Tab Manager
+|2| Tab Manager
-   This widget contains tabs (see below), and a welcome message when there are no tabs to display.
+   This widget contains tabs (as in browser tabs, not ``\t`` characters), and :source:`the welcome plugin <porcupine/plugins/welcome.py>` displays a welcome message in it when there are no tabs.
 This widget is a :class:`porcupine.tabs.TabManager` and can be accessed with :func:`porcupine.get_tab_manager`.

-|4| A Tab
+|3| A Tab
    Tabs are :class:`porcupine.tabs.Tab` widgets, and you can access them with the tab manager's :attr:`tabs <porcupine.tabs.TabManager.tabs>` attribute.
-   This tab is a :class:`porcupine.tabs.FileTab` because it represents a new file.
-The text widget and scroll bar are just widgets packed inside the tab.
+   This tab is a :class:`porcupine.tabs.FileTab` because it represents a new file, but you can also create custom tabs that contain any tkinter widgets.
-   The ``New File`` label can be accessed with the tab's :attr:`top_label <porcupine.tabs.Tab.top_label>` attribute, but it's not packed inside the tab.

-   Not all tabs need to be file tabs.
-In fact, you can easily create custom kinds of tabs that contain any Tk widgets.
-See :mod:`porcupine.tabs` for more instructions.

-That should be plenty of useful links for you to get started with things.
+   See :mod:`porcupine.tabs` for more documentation about tabs.

 .. _virtual-events: